Singh-Shivani/Merlin-Fashion/README.md

 # Merlin Fashion🛒
-Refresh Your Wadrobe!!
+Refresh Your Wardrobe!🛍️

-This is a Website for Online Fashion (to be more precise, Wadrobe Fashion).
-This is my Custom Website, I made it from SCRATCH without any use of ready-made code which we can get online or any template.
+With a passion for fashion here's my very own custom website relating to it.💃

+The template is for the Online Clothing Fashion includes trending wardrobe collection.
+The website is made from scratch🥳 and doesn't include any readymade code.
-Although, you may get to see some familiar images on the website which are taken from other sources, just to make it beautiful.
+Merlin Fashion doesn't include anything related to database, it is just a HTML, CSS and JS template.
+Though you can find some familiar images used in the website taken from various sources, but the purpose is to only make it more beautiful.🦋
-Also, it doesn't include any part related to database, like saving contents in the Cart of a user.
-It is designed for the fashion stores and may be for some other stuff also.

-The MERLIN FASHION is a fully responsive & a beatiful website for Online fashion.
-Just take a look at it's home page
+And that's how it looks🤩